Bilaspur, Chhattisgarh: Utility services

 Over the years, Bilaspur has developed many 4 – lane and 6 – lane roads, street lighting and squares.
 However, the last decade has seen large-scale unregulated urbanization and residential and commercial expansion, over-straining the water resources and generally defunct civic amenities due to indifferent officials and politicians.
 There is a master plan for the city and surrounding areas.

 Electricity is government-regulated and, as of now, no power cuts are effected, thanks to the massive expansion in energy generating capacity both by public and private companies in the energy sector.

 Hospitals and health care facilities

-Bilaspur is home to many hospitals & nursing homes, some run by the state government and others by the private sector.
+Bilaspur is home to many hospitals and nursing homes, some run by the state government and others by the private sector.
 City has a government medical college named Chhattisgarh Institute of Medical Science which has 750 beds for patients.
 There is Apollo Hospitals in the private sector, which is 300 bedded specialty hospital.
 A new mental hospital is established in village Sendri (Ratanpur Road) which provides quality treatment.
 More than 25 Sanjivni express and Mahatari express are running in city.
 It also has private dental colleges in the city area.